 If your baby is fussing, stop the feed and try and burp them.
 If you let them carry on feeding while they’re crying, then they can take in more air and make the problem worse.
 Eventually, it can end up with them spitting up.

 It’s a good idea to burp your little one mid-feed, even if they don’t appear to be in too much discomfort.
-Try and do it when switching breasts or when baby latches off the nipple.
+Try to do it when switching breasts or when your baby latches off the nipple.

 Other Reasons for Crying During Breastfeeding

-We’ve looked at some of the main reasons your baby might be crying while breastfeeding.
-There are a few other things which can cause this, including:
+We’ve looked at some of the main reasons your baby might cry while breastfeeding.
+There are a few other things that can cause this, including:

-- Teething: This can be a painful and uncomfortable time for baby and they might fuss more when feeding.
-You could first realize it’s happening when they clamp down on your nipple and you feel the teeth through the gums.
-Trust me, they aren’t trying to hurt you, they just want to relieve their pain (source).
+- Teething: This can be a painful and uncomfortable time for your baby, and they might fuss more when feeding.
+You might first realize it’s happening when they clamp down on your nipple and you feel the teeth through the gums.
+I’m all too familiar with that pain!
+But trust me, your baby isn’t trying to hurt you; they just want to relieve their pain (4).

-- Baby has eaten enough: If your little one starts fussing towards the end of a feed, this might be a sign they’ve had enough.
-Try offering the breast again a few times and, if they don’t want it, move on.
+- Baby has eaten enough: If your little one starts fussing toward the end of a feed, this might be a sign they’ve had enough.
+Try offering the breast again a few times.
+If they don’t want it, move on.
 If you have ruled out any other causes for their crying, their little tummy might be full.

-- Baby wants to be pacified: Your little one might be full to the brim and just want to suckle, but gets frustrated that milk is still flowing.
-This could be a good time to offer a finger or a pacifier for them to suckle, to soothe them.
+- Baby wants to be pacified: Your little one might be full but still wants to suckle.
+However, it can be frustrating for them when milk is still flowing.
+This could be an excellent time to offer a pacifier for them to suckle.

-- Thrush: This fungal infection can affect either your nipples or a baby’s mouth.
-If your baby has oral thrush, then feeding will be uncomfortable for them and they can get fussy.
-If you suspect this, contact your healthcare provider (source).
+- Thrush: This fungal infection can affect your nipples or a baby’s mouth.
+If your baby has oral thrush, feeding will be uncomfortable, and they can get fussy.
+If you suspect this, contact your health care provider (5).

-- Baby has a cold: Trying to feed and breathe at the same time is no walk in the park for a little one.
+- Baby has a cold: Trying to feed and breathe through a stuffy nose simultaneously can be challenging for a little one.
 They will become fussy and break away from the breast a lot.
-Try to clear their nose or ask your pediatrician for advice.
+Use a nasal aspirator to try to clear their nose, or ask your pediatrician for advice.

-- Food sensitivity or allergy: While you might enjoy a curry for dinner, your baby may not.
-What you eat comes through in your milk, and they might not like the taste or the smell.
-You might notice they are fussier when you have consumed certain foods which they don’t like or are allergic to (source).
+- Food sensitivity or allergy: While you might enjoy eating spicy food for dinner, your baby may not.
+The flavor of the food you eat comes through in your milk, and your little one might not always like the taste or the smell.
+You might notice they are fussier when you have consumed certain foods they don’t like or are allergic to (6).

-- Reflux: Although not that common in breastfed babies, sometimes food comes back up from a baby’s stomach.
-This can make them cry and feel uncomfortable when feeding (source).
-Speak with your baby’s doctor if you suspect this is the cause for your baby’s crying at the breast.
+- Reflux: Although it’s not very common in breastfed babies, sometimes food comes back up from a baby’s stomach.
+This can make them cry and feel uncomfortable when feeding (7).
+Speak with your baby’s doctor if you suspect this is causing your baby to be fussy or cry during breastfeeding.